Fineco Bank vs IronFX Comparison

 How do Fineco Bank and IronFX differ in terms of minimum deposit?
 What about average spreads and funding options?

 Fineco Bank requires a minimum deposit of $0, while IronFX requires a minimum deposit of $50.
-From our testing we found Fineco Bank offers spreads of N/A, while IronFX offers spreads of 1.2.
-Fineco Bank supports Bank Wire (Deposit/Withdraw) for popular funding options, where IronFX supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw)., neither have PayPal (Deposit/Withdraw)
+It's also important to ensure your broker accepts the funding options and deposit methods that work best for you.
+In our research, we've found that Fineco Bank supports Bank Wire (Deposit/Withdraw) for funding and deposit methods, whereas IronFX supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw).
+Neither have PayPal (Deposit/Withdraw)

-Which brokers offers more tradeable asset classes, Fineco Bank or IronFX?
+Which broker offers more tradeable asset classes, Fineco Bank or IronFX?

 Can I trade cryptocurrency with Fineco Bank or IronFX?